LEAF Delta Jazz Band

 2013 Trip to New Orleans Highlights

-The LEAF Delta Jazz Band recently embarked upon a journey to the heart of jazz music and cultural traditions, in the city of New Orleans, where jazz was born.
+In 2013, the LEAF Delta Jazz Band embarked upon a journey to the heart of jazz music and cultural traditions, in the city of New Orleans, where jazz was born.
 The blossoming musicians spent spring break performing at the historic Congo Square Festival, sharpening their skills with a master class at Preservation Hall and later dancing to a live performance performed by their mentors.

 The LEAF Delta band opened the festival to a crowd of cheers and later witnessed the infamous Battle of the Bands, a second line competition of area middle and high school musicians judged by legendary jazz musicians, including Preservation Hall’s Ben Jaffe.